A list of characters affiliated with the Cult of Kosmos in Assassin's Creed: Odyssey.

 - Villain with Good Publicity: Because of his generosity, his soldiers are very loyal to him.

-Gods of the Aegean Sea (seafarers of the Cult)
+Gods of the Aegean Sea (seafarers of the Cult)"We are the waves."

-The supreme commander of the Cult's fleet and the leader of the Gods of the Aegean Sea.
+The supreme commander of the Cult's fleet and the Sage of the Gods of the Aegean Sea.

 - Ambition Is Evil: He murders anyone and destroys anything that opposes his ambitions.